imvipul/merge-table/README.md

 6. **Final Commit**:
    - Ensure a final commit is executed after processing all the batches to make sure all changes are saved.

-By following this approach, you can efficiently update a large table (table A) using data from a smaller table (table B) while optimizing performance and minimizing resource contention.

 ## JAVA OPTION**:
-Certainly!
-You can use Java multithreading to update a large table with data from a smaller table in an Oracle database.
-The following example demonstrates how to achieve this using JDBC with multiple threads.

 ### Option-1: Java Multithreading Example